Bushing and Bearing Fixation

 - resistant to gasoline and brake fluid at room temperature as well as to other materials

 - outstanding capillary action

 - low viscosity

 The components to be bonded must be roughly freed from contaminants such as oil films, dirt, paint or other coating materials to ensure the optimum bond.
-Wet bonding parts and then join them.
+Coat bonding parts and then join them together.

 One must differentiate between active and passive materials during the curing time.
 Active materials generally refer to metals with a high iron or copper content (e.g. iron, steel, copper, brass, bronze).
 Active materials ensure rapid curing.
 Passive materials such as high-alloy (stainless) steel, zinc, aluminum or plastics only cure very slowly or only with the help of an activator.